timdouglas/petlab/SOLUTION.md

 Opting to use redux toolkit query to fetch data from the API and display it in a MUI table with pagination.

+Looking at the full size dataset, it's only 12 items, which means filtering on the client-side will be quicker than utilising the API-level filters: "the fastest network request is the one you don't have to make".
+However if the dataset was much larger, creating API queries in RTKQ would be a good approach.

 ## Journal

 - 19:00